opentelekomcloud-docs/scalable-file-service/umn/source/typical_applications/log_printing.rst

 ---------------------

 #.
 Log in to the SFS console.
 Create an SFS Turbo file system to store the log files.
 #.
-Log in to the server that functions as the compute node and mount the file system.
+Log in to the cloud server that functions as the compute node and mount the file system.
 #.
 Configure the log directory to the shared file system.
 It is recommended that each host use different log files.
 #.
 Start applications.